ChoGGi/HeatSig_DatFileConverter/README.md

 ```
 Start DatFileConverter.exe
 Double click a file to open it in the editor
-You can double right-click in the list to send a file to the recycle bin.
+You can double right-click to send a file to the recycle bin.
-You can also drop files on DatFileConverter.exe to convert without opening the GUI.
+You can also drop files on DatFileConverter.exe to convert without opening the GUI (see below).
 ```
 ### DatFileConverter.ini:
 ```